apache/tvm/docs/dev/virtual_machine.rst

 Invoke the packed function denoted by `packed_index`.
-The `arity` and `output_size` are used to inform the VM how many inputs and outputs to expect. `packed_args` stores the list of argument registers,
+The `arity` and `output_size` are used to inform the VM how many inputs and outputs to expect. `packed_args` stores the list of argument registers.

 AllocTensor
 ^^^^^^^^^^^